Furzeham Primary & Nursery School

 How do we assess and review progress towards agreed outcomes, and how are parents, children and young people involved in this process?

 The Deputy, Class Teachers and SENDCO monitor the progress of all pupils receiving Interventions regularly.
 Adjustments to the interventions offered are made when required to ensure the best progress possible.
 Some pupils on the SEND register, who have received advice from an outside agency, have a plan, which is reviewed termly and discussed with the Class Teacher, SENDCo, parents/carers and child.
 Parents/Carers are made fully aware of the content of the Plan and asked for their contribution to it.
 The provision is reviewed and new targets set, based on the progress and attainment of the child.
-Termly data is collected for the school target tracker so that school and parents can track pupil progress and review the effectiveness of the plan.
+Data is collected for the school target tracker so that school and parents can track pupil progress and review the effectiveness of the plan.

 When pupils are achieving in line with their peers, additional support may no longer be needed.

 For pupils with an EHC plan, long term aims and specific objectives are reviewed each year at the Annual Review.
+EHCP implementation plans are a working document and reviewed termly.
+Weekly targets are set.

 The SEND Governor meets with the SENDCo to monitor the provision within the school and reports to the full governing body.